rithmschool/react_curriculum/Unit-01/04-react_router_continued.md

 When we redirect in a single page application, we are **not** doing the same thing as what a normal HTTP redirect would be which involves sending a location header and making a GET request to the value of that location header.
 We are simply making another AJAX request to load the correct information when we redirect.

-With react router v4 we are given access to a `Redirect` component which is useful for conditionally rendering or redirecting, but if we need to redirect programatically (after a form submission, click, and so on) we can use something called `context` to do that.
+With react router v4 we are given access to a `Redirect` component which is useful for conditionally rendering or redirecting as well as a higher order component called `withRouter`, which will allow for accessing the router in any component.

+In many examples you will see another way to programatically redirect (after a form submission, click, and so on) using something called `context` to do that.
+This is **not** the recommended way of using React Router v4 now, but it is an important concept to understand so we will learn it and then see how we can do better using `withRouter` and the `Redirect` component.

 ### Context